mebusy/notes/dev_notes/AI_CS188_ReinforcementLearning.md

  - Caveats:
     - You have to explore enough
     - You have to eventually make the learning rate small enough
         - … but not decrease it too quickly
+        - 随着时间推移，α is decreased to 0...
     - Basically, in the limit, it doesn’t matter how you select actions (!)
         - as long as you basically try everthing all the time.